 CSU Stanislaus Foundation

-The Division of Development and University Relations is a major administrative division of the university headed by the vice president.
+University Advancement is a major administrative division of the university headed by the vice president.
 The functions and services of this division include private gift fund raising in support of the academic program and institutional priorities, university marketing, public affairs, alumni relations, community relations, and the California State University Stanislaus Foundation.
-The division also maintains the university??s speaker??s bureau and media guide.
+The division also maintains the university's speaker's bureau and media guide.

 University Institutional Review Board